Farewell, Freon: What You Should Know About the R22 Phase-Out

 Depending on the age of your home’s air conditioning system, the phase-out of R22 could potentially cost you more for an AC repair.
 Here’s what you need to know.

-The history of R22
+The History of R22

 Air conditioning systems started using R22 back in the 1950s, and it became the most common type of refrigerant for the next few decades.
 However, it was later discovered that R22 contains chemicals that are very harmful to the ozone layer.
-So the United States and other countries decided to phase-out the use of R22 and replace it with a more environmentally friendly refrigerant.
+So the United States and other countries decided to phase out the use of R22 and replace it with a more environmentally friendly refrigerant.

 Even with the new regulations, you don’t have to do anything to your older, existing air conditioning system if it is working properly.
 But if your AC needs to be serviced or replaced, here’s how the R22 ban can come into play.

-- If your exiting AC uses R22 and needs a refrigerant recharge (due to a leak or other issue), then the service will be much more expensive because of the low supply of recycled R22 available to HVAC technicians.
+- If your existing AC uses R22 and needs a refrigerant recharge (due to a leak or other issue), then the service will be much more expensive because of the low supply of recycled R22 available to HVAC technicians.

-- When it’s time to replace your air conditioning, all new systems will use approved refrigerant such as R410a, which can go by the brand name Puron.
+- When it’s time to replace your air conditioning, all new systems will use approved refrigerants such as R410a, which can go by the brand name Puron.
 This refrigerant is more energy-efficient, has a higher safety rating, and is less harmful to the ozone than R22.

-Does your AC use R22?
+Does Your AC Use R22?

 To get a good idea of whether your air conditioning uses R22, you’ll need to look up the manufacturing date of the unit.
 If it was made in 2009 or earlier, then it likely uses R22.
 However, if it was made after January 1, 2010, it might use a new refrigerant.
 The refrigerant type should also be listed on the nameplate on the outdoor condenser.

+Overall, the phase-out of R22 is a good thing for our environment.
+While some homeowners may be worried about higher costs, it’s really a step forward to safer, higher-efficiency home cooling.
 If you have any questions about R22 and your older AC unit, contact the team at Liberty Plumbing.
 We can help you make the smart choice for your home heating and cooling needs.
-Give us a call today at (951) 760-4215.
+Give us a call today at (951) 228-9312.